 3. If an instructor has made a computational or clerical error, the instructor may request a change in the student's grade.
 No grade may be changed on the basis of re-testing or supplementary work.
 Except in the circumstances outlined in the Policy to Appeal a Final Failing Grade (Part Two, III, D), petitions to change grades must originate with the faculty members concerned and be brought before the Committee on Academic Standing for consideration.

-D. Policy to Appeal a Final Failing Grade
+E. Policy to Appeal a Final Failing Grade

 Preamble